-The only exceptions are Further Mathematics and Engineering, as both must be studied in partnership with Mathematics.
+The only exception is Further Mathematics, which must be studied in partnership with Mathematics.

 Q4: What are the Enrichment Subjects?

-A4: they are seven activities which include the Extended Project Qualification (EPQ); AS Classical Civilisation; AS Criminology; Core Mathematics; Sports Leadership Award (SL2); Young Enterprise; Work Experience.
+A4: they are eight enrichment subjects which include the Extended Project Qualification (EPQ); AS Classical Civilisation; AS Criminology; AS Politics; AS Engineering; Core Mathematics; Sports Leadership Award (SL2); Young Enterprise

-The last three qualifications in this list, do not lead to examinations but all are particularly attractive to universities and employers for the skills that they allow students to develop.
+Sports Leaders, and Young Enterprise do not lead to examinations, but both are particularly attractive to universities and employers for the skills that they allow students to develop.

 Q5: What pathways are available?

 A5: Pathway 1, based on three A levels and an Enrichment subject; Pathway 2, based on Mathematics and Further Mathematics alongside one or two other subjects; Pathway 3, based on the three sciences and Mathematics and Pathway 4, based on four subjects that show an overlap in learning skills, like the Humanities and Social Sciences.

 The enrichment subject is optional for pathways based on four A levels.
 Further information can be found in the Sixth Form Prospectus